fohebert/corset_pipeline/README.md

 2) *De novo* assembly using Trinity; <br>
 3) Mapping trimmed reads on the reference generated with Trinity; <br>
 4) Use of CORSET to clusterize the transcript and correct for redundancy; <br>
-5) Mapping read files from multiple individuals to the reference; <br>
 5) Obtain gene expression levels (raw counts) and use of EdgeR for downstream analyses <br>
 <br>